jeffrey-garcia/demo-spring-security/README.md

 itself can be exploit so the attacker can still initiate a CSRF attack if the web app itself is not completely sealed away from XSS vulnerabilities.

+Recall that cross-site scripting (XSS) is a type of vulnerability, where malicious javascript code can be executed in the victim's browser.
+This can be combined with various other vulnerabilities to perform an attack, and javascript can still manipulate the cookies.
+Further restriction can be set to the cookies so it's accessible only from pages served under the same domain of the server, however, in XSS the malicious javascript is actually served from the same domain and the safeguard is bypassed.

 This is a chicken-and-egg problem here.
 A way to mitigate this problem is to set the CSRF token to a `digest` of your backend authentication cookie with a salt for added security.